-Change Proximity Range Setting from the Client Computer
+Change Unlock Range from the Client Computer

-If you are an end-user on a Client computer, you can adjust your unlock range settings from the desktop application.
+If you are an end user on a Client computer, you can adjust your unlock range settings from the desktop application.

 1. Open your GateKeeper Client application on your PC by pressing the Windows key on your keyboard and typing "GateKeeper".

 2. Move the Unlock Above This Level slider to 85.
 Done!
 This will require the token to be closer to the USB proximity sensor before unlocking the computer.